pranav1601/multi-task-learner/README.md

 # Multi-task-learner
-This repository the implementation of multi-task learning
+This repository shows the implementation of multi-task learning using sentence transformers.
 ## Setup

 * Clone the repository: